Max Muncy Player Props: Dodgers vs. Rangers

 Max Muncy At The Plate

-- Muncy has had at least one RBI in 41.0% of his games this season (32 of 78), with two or more RBI 12 times (15.4%).
-He has also been responsible for three or more of his team's runs in six contests.
+- In 41.8% of his games this season, Muncy has notched at least one RBI.
+In 12 of those games (15.2%) he recorded two or more RBI, while accounting for three or more of his team's runs in six contests.

-- He has scored in 51.3% of his games this year, with more than one run scored in 14.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.